urkejov1996/urkejov1996/README.md

 ### Hi there 👋 I'm Uros

+I'm an full-stack developer building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...